kubevirt/user-guide/docs/operations/migration_policies.md

   spec:
   selectors:
     namespaceSelector:
-      matchLabels:
       hpc-workloads: true       # Matches a key and a value
 ```

 **This policy applies for the VMs that have all the required labels:**